 Candidates may apply to the program and sit for the exam prior to satisfying the professional experience requirement, but will not be certified until all program requirements have been met.
 Candidates must pass all 3 parts and satisfy the experience

-Candidates needs to complete the program certification process within four years of application approval.
+Candidates needs to complete the program certification process within three years of application approval.
 If a candidate has not completed the certification process within four years, all fees and exam parts will be forfeited.

 The Certified Internal Auditor® (CIA®) exam tests a candidate’s knowledge of current internal auditing practices and understanding of internal audit issues, risks and remedies.
 The exam is offered in three parts.